-Radio Free Asia is a private, nonprofit corporation that is funded by the U.S. Government through an annual grant from the Broadcasting Board of Governors (BBG), an independent federal agency charged with overseeing all U.S. civilian international broadcasting.
+Radio Free Asia is a private, nonprofit corporation, funded by the U.S. Congress through the United States Agency for Global Media (USAGM), and independent federal government agency that oversees all U.S. civilian international media.

-Radio Free Asia’s corporate board is made up of the BBG Chief Executive Officer and Director and members:
+Radio Free Asia’s corporate board is made up of the USAGM Chief Executive Officer and Director and members:

 In addition to providing oversight, USAGM works with RFA to ensure the professional independence and integrity of all of its broadcasters, which include the Voice of America, Radio and TV Martí, and the non-profit corporations that are USAGM grantees: Radio Free Asia, Radio Free Europe/Radio Liberty, and the Middle East Broadcasting Networks.

 RFA’s corporate officers are:

 To learn more about the United States Agency for Global Media, please visit: www.usagm.gov

 Biographies of the RFA Corporate Board follow.